Skip to main content

 If someone is flagged by mistake:

-2. Add them to the allowlist:
+2. Add them to the allowlist so they are not flagged again:

-allowlist add @user Or by ID: /allowlist add user-id:123456789 Re-run /cleanse
+/allowlist add @user Or by ID: /allowlist add-id 123456789

 This ensures trusted users are exempt from filters, even retroactively.